 ROSEN, A LONGSTANDING LAW FIRM, Encourages FIGS, Inc. Investors to Secure Counsel Before Important January 3 Deadline in Securities Class Action – FIGS

-/EIN News/ -- NEW YORK, Dec.
-25, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of FIGS, Inc. (NYSE: FIGS): (i) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company’s 2021 initial public offering (the “IPO” or “Offering”); and/or (ii) between May 27, 2021 and May 12, 2022, both dates inclusive (the “Class Period”), of the important January 3, 2023 lead plaintiff deadline.
+NEW YORK, Dec.
+25, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of FIGS, Inc. FIGS: (i) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's 2021 initial public offering (the "IPO" or "Offering"); and/or (ii) between May 27, 2021 and May 12, 2022, both dates inclusive (the "Class Period"), of the important January 3, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased FIGS securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.